 With the paste produced, spread some of this over the structure.
 A standard brush can be used to apply this; just paint it on.

-For the paper itself, dip each strip of paper in to the mixture and then lift it out.
+For the paper itself, dip each strip of paper into the mixture and then lift it out.
 I find it helpful to drag it over the edge of the bowl the mixture is in so excess fluid is wiped off and dribbles back into the bowl.

 That’s the recipe really.
-Just drape the strips of paper over the structure until you it covered.
+Just drape the strips of paper over the structure until you have it covered.
 You may find that sometimes the paper drops between gaps in the underlying shape.
 If so just layer more paper across until you have your desired shape.